z-zang/lm-code-intro-react-router-fakelandia/docs/activity_1.md

 👉 Remember to **commit** your code often.
 Small commits with descriptive messages are best, e.g.:

--   "Initial commit"
+-   "feat: Initial commit"
--   "Installed react-router"
+-   "chore(deps): Installed `react-router`"
--   "Added route component"
+-   "feat: Added base route components"
--   "Added footer"
+-   "feat: Added footer"
--   "Removed footer"
+-   "fix: Removed footer"

 So far we've set up the basics of a functioning website!
 Let's get looking at that misdemeanours page in [activity 2](./activity_2.md)